Underground Railroad in Ohio: Background

-The organization of enslaved people seeking freedom began decades before the term" Underground Railroad emerged.
-In the 1830s, the system became more organized and widespread.
-Slavery was outlawed in the North with the 1787 Northwest Ordinance, creating a divide between slaveholding and free territory.
-After the Ordinance was established, the support system for freedom seekers was local and informal.
-It was not until the 1830s that the Underground Railroad became more organized nationwide.
-Communication about the Underground Railroad required secret methods, such as coded signals, nighttime travel, and the use of the North Star for navigation, to keep escape efforts hidden.
+When the 1787 Northwest Ordinance outlawed slavery in lands newly acquired by the United States government, including the land which would become the state of Ohio in 1803, a divide formed between slaveholding and free territories.
+Many enslaved people in the southern United States sought to escape bondage long before the term "Underground Railroad" emerged.
+Throughout slaveholding states, the support system for freedom seekers was local and informal.
+In the 1830s, the system known as the Underground Railroad became more organized and widespread.
+Communication about the Underground Railroad required secret methods, such as coded signals, nighttime travel, and the use of the North Star for navigation to keep escape efforts hidden.
 Conductors and guides (often free Black people or white abolitionists) used signals such as lamps in windows and provided safe houses and directions to help those escaping reach freedom safely.
 During the 1840’s many interconnected local networks helped individuals reach freedom rather than one mainstream operation.
 The Underground Railroad reached its peak during the 1850s before it ended after the abolition of slavery in 1865.

 Fugitive Slave laws

-The Federal Fugitive Slave Laws of the U.S. Constitution became a major source of conflict in Ohio and the broader United States, leading up to the Civil War.
+The Federal Fugitive Slave Laws of the U.S. Constitution became a major source of conflict in Ohio and the broader United States in the lead up to the Civil War.
 The conflicts led to the creation of the Federal Fugitive Slave Acts of 1793 and 1850, which required the capture and return of freedom seekers.
-These laws intensified the struggle faced by the Underground Railroad, therefore, creating tension in the Northern states as the abolitionists faced greater punishment under the law for helping free slaves.
+These laws intensified the struggle faced by the Underground Railroad, therefore, creating tension in the Northern states as abolitionists faced greater punishment under the law for helping freedom seekers.

 State laws

-The Northwest Ordinance of 1787 banned slavery in the Northwestern territories, including the land which would become the state of Ohio in 1803.
-Many loopholes existed within the Ordinance Act, stating that “voluntary” slavery was allowed.
-However, the majority of the slaves in Ohio weren’t voluntary, and the Ohio government tended to side with slavery.
-The Federal Fugitive Slave Law did little to protect fugitives, as slave catchers usually received more support in court.
+Although the Northwest Ordinance of 1787 banned slavery in the Northwestern territories, many loopholes existed within the Ordinance, including one stating that “voluntary” indentured servitude was allowed.
+White settlers who moved to Ohio from slave-holding states like Virginia and Kentucky often brought enslaved people with them and called them indentured servants.

+Despite the fact that Ohio's officially ended slavery in 1803, Ohio's Black Laws of 1804 and 1807 made it challenging for the Underground Railroad to operate.
+In particular, Conductors had to adapt and become more careful as they continued their work.
+People fleeing slavery still faced significant risks due to the Ohio Fugitive Slave Law of 1823, which accounted for many arrests and kidnappings of fugitives.

+Ohio routes

+Ohio had around 3,000 miles of routes for escaping slavery that ran through the state.
 The Ohio River was an important physical boundary on the Underground Railroad, symbolizing the separation of slavery and freedom.
 Towns such as Ripley, Oberlin, and Salem turned into sanctuaries for those who were seeking freedom.
-However, the Black Laws of 1804 and 1807 made it challenging for the Underground Railroad to operate.
-Conductors had to adapt and become more careful as they continued their work.

-Ohio routes

-Ohio had around 3000 miles of routes running through the state.
-Despite Ohio's free status established in 1803 (ending slavery in Ohio), runaways still faced significant risks due to the Ohio Fugitive Slave Law of 1823, which accounted for many arrests and kidnappings of fugitives.